Rich Bisaccia: Oakland / Las Vegas Raiders

 In 2018, Bisaccia was hired by the Oakland Raiders as their assistant head coach and special teams coordinator, reuniting with head coach Jon Gruden.

 On October 11, 2021, Bisaccia was named the interim head coach of the Raiders following Gruden's resignation.
 On October 17, 2021, Bisaccia made his head coaching debut against the Denver Broncos and he led the Raiders to a 34–24 win.

 Bisaccia led the Raiders to a 7–5 record, and qualified for the playoffs for the first time since 2016 after a win over the Los Angeles Chargers in the final week of the regular season.
 Bisaccia became the first interim head coach since Bruce Arians with the 2012 Indianapolis Colts to lead his team to a postseason berth.

 Green Bay Packers

 On February 8, 2022, Bisaccia was hired by the Green Bay Packers as their special teams coordinator.
 On March 10, 2023, Bisaccia was promoted to assistant head coach/special teams coordinator.
 On January 27, 2025, Bisaccia and Green Bay agreed to a contract extension running through the 2026 season.
+On February 17, 2026, Bisaccia stepped down from the special teams coordinator/assistant head coach position after four years.

+Clemson (second stint)

+On March 2, 2026, Bisaccia was hired as the special teams coordinator at Clemson University.